AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 This instance family improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of chips.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
-    -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
+    -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a turbo frequency of 3.2 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).